 The term "feed" is derived from the idea of a continuous stream of new information, similar to how animals are fed continuously.
 Social media platforms use algorithms to ensure that the most relevant and engaging content appears in a user's feed, based on their previous interactions and interests.

 While both feeds and stories feature a stream of updates, they serve different purposes and formats.
-A social media feed is a chronological stream of posts that remain visible on a user's profile unless deleted.
+A social media feed is a reverse chronological stream of posts that remain visible on a user's profile unless deleted.
 In contrast, stories are temporary posts that disappear after 24 hours and are often presented in a slideshow format.

 A feed post is a piece of content shared on a social media platform that appears in the main feed.
 These posts can be text updates, photos, videos, or links.
 They are designed to engage followers and keep them updated on your latest activities or announcements.